brianroper/TimeOut-Driving-Lock/README.md

 # TimeOut-Free
-An app that integrates AI to put an end to texting and driving
+An app that uses GPS to put an end to texting and driving

 ## Version
 Free version of the app that includes only texting/driving lockout, stats and widget.